HikariNeee/Celestite/README.md

 > [!WARNING]
 > This is still in development and is not fit for daily use.
 >
-A semi-custom build of Fedora Kinoite trying to gain the perfect balance between performance and security.
+A custom build of Fedora with the Cinnamon desktop trying to gain the perfect balance between performance and security.

 Generated using the [UBlue Image Template](https://github.com/ublue-os/image-template).